 - .
 Contracts of graduate assistants should be finalized with the offices of the deans of faculties and sent to the Comptroller's Office before the completion of registration and the issuing of statements of fees.

 Cross Registration: Students Enrolled at AUB Taking Courses at Other Universities

-A student studying at the American University of Beirut may be allowed to cross-register for a course at other institutions (such as the Balamand, Haigazian, LAU, NDU, or NEST) if all of the following conditions are met:
+A student studying at the American University of Beirut may be allowed to cross-register for a course at other recognized academic institutions if all of the following conditions are met:

 - The course is required by AUB.

 - The course is not offered at AUB during the semester at the end of which the student expects to graduate.

 - The course in which the student intends to cross-register is equivalent to a course that AUB offers.
 (The number and title of each of the two equivalent courses should be clearly indicated.)